jeremyabbott/FsBlog/source/blog/2015/06-14-JavaScriptTheGoodParts.md

 7. Using a constuctor function without _new_ can cause global variables to be overwritten with the values of variables assigned within the constructor function.

 Everyone writing JavaScript should read this book.
 It has a wealth of information for developers new to the language, and it provides some interesting background and historal context that JavaScript veterans will appreciate.
 [Go buy it](http://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742)!

+*This is the first post I've ever written and shared on software development.
+I actually wrote it in February, but I never shared it outside of a couple trusted friends.*